 In a future lifetime I want to be a soil scientist.
 Soil is super cool!
 It is where all the magic happens.
 Cannabis absorbs water and nutrients, as well as oxygen through their root systems.
 This might be a good time to say if you want to grow hydroponically, there is a lot of info online.
 I for one, am a soil advocate!
 For your first year, I’m recommending bag soil with your homemade compost mixed in.
 But for next fall we will be sharing soil recipes for the following season, to give your plants the most optimum inputs.

 Cannabis is a heavy nitrogen feeder, just like tomatoes.
-I find that using diluted leftover coffee, tea and compost tea gives me all the nutrition I need with homemade soil.
+I find that using diluted leftover coffee, tea and compost tea gives me a lot of the nutrition they need, but this year I’ve implemented a soil amendment recipe at the time of planting and foliar spray.
+Recipes for both will be in a later post.
 There are many troubleshooting sites online, where they show a pic of the plant with what issue….
 I’ve used these sites many times.
 Who knew what a manganese deficiency looked like?
 But take my advice and go slow on the inputs, I killed a 6 footer with too much manganese.
 It was a quick death, but it hurt me.
 I used the pics below to identify the problem then crushed a manganese supplement and added it to the water, I should have diluted it about 100X.
 Rule of thumb start with less than you think you need, you can always add more later, don’t try and fix a nutrient deficiency all at once.
 Here is a great place to start-https://www.growweedeasy.com/marijuana-symptoms-pictures

 Cannabis plants require at least 5 hours of full sun a day for growth and bud production.
 If you live in an apartment, and want to grow on a patio, depending on your exposure, you might need to add lighting.
 I have to admit this isn’t my specialty… but lots of advice online.